 Extract the displacement time-series of the vibrating pipeline from the recorded images.

-oad the raw images taken in step 6.
+Click the “File folder” button on the toolbar and load the raw images taken in step 6.

+Open the “Parameter panel”, input the numbers of files and sample rate.

 Apply the “Low pass filter” in the “Image filter” menu.
 Note: This operation will allow the edge of pipeline (target to be tracked) to be readily recognized on the processed images (see Figure 3a).

+In the toolbar, click the “PTV module”.
+Then click “Tracing point” button, select the center point of the pipeline.

+Go to “PTV tools”, adjust “Gamma”, “Light Gate” and “Median Filter” to single out the pipeline outline in the image.
 Click the “Object tracking” button on the toolbar; select the target region (i.e. the pipeline) on the processed image and track the displacement of the vibrating pipeline from the consecutive processed images; record the displacement time-series, η(t), of the vibrating pipeline for later flow field data processes (see Figure 4).

-Export and save the pipeline displacement time-series data for further calculation.
+The result, i.e., the pipeline displacement time-series data will be autosaved as “PTVTracer.txt” in the default folder.

 Determine instantaneous velocity fields from the recorded images.

+Go to “PTV tools”, click “Default” button to resume the raw image for subsequent PIV analysis.
+Deactivate PTV module by clicking “PTV module”.
 Open the “Parameter panel” on the toolbar; specify the velocity vector calculation parameter.
 Note: In this study a multi-pass iteration process is adopted as the interrogation windows start from 32 × 32 pixels, then pass with 16 × 16 pixels, and ended with 8 × 8 pixels; all passes use a 50% overlap between adjacent sub-windows.

 Apply the “Laplacian filter function” in the “Image filter” menu to the raw images to highlight the seeding particles and filter out undesirable scattering light (see Figure 3c).

 Click the “Boundary” button on the toolbar, set the geometric mask on the images to exclude the seabed region for further calculation.
+Click “Boundary Save” button to save the boundary data.

 Click the “Run” button on the toolbar to calculate the instantaneous velocity fields for different vibrating phases using the cross-correlation method.
 Note: In this study, a multi-time interval algorithm is adopted to reduce the bias error due to high velocity gradient in the flow field (see Figure 5).
 The adopted multiple-time intervals for cross-correlation calculations are t, 3t, 9t and 21t (t = 5 ms).
 The satisfactory correlation criteria is great than 70%.

-Export and save the instantaneous velocity fields data for further analysis.
+The result will be autosaved in the default folder.

 Determine the phase-averaged velocity fields from the calculated instantaneous velocity fields with the algorithm as described in Newland 1994 29,30 and Hsieh 2008 28.